 Through its lending program, NMSBIC is an important source of funding for New Mexico nonprofit organizations engaged in micro-lending and small business lending in New Mexico.
-Lending partners include Accion, New Mexico Community Development Loan Fund ("The Loan Fund"), and WESST Corp.
-Since its inception, and in connection with its lending partners, the NMSBIC has funded 2,690 loans to New Mexico start-up and small businesses that have provided an estimated 6,698 jobs throughout New Mexico.
+Lending partners include Accion, New Mexico Community Development Loan Fund ("The Loan Fund"), the

+New Mexico Mortgage Finance Authority (MFA), and WESST Corp.
+Since its inception, and in connection with its lending partners, the NMSBIC has funded 3,056 loans to New Mexico start-up and small businesses that have provided an estimated 8,097 jobs throughout New Mexico.

-2,690 loans 6,698 jobs
+3,056 loans 8,097 jobs

 Since its inception in 2001, and in connection with its equity partners, the NMSBIC has committed \$32.3 million in equity investments to start or grow 46 New Mexico businesses.
-Equity partners include Flywheel Ventures, New Mexico Community Capital, New Mexico Mezzanine Partners, and Verge Fund.
-New Mexico businesses that are growing with equity funding from NMSBIC include Aero Mechanical Industries, Altela, Aspen Avionics, BoomTime, IntelliCyt, Nanocrystal, and Miox.
+Equity partners include Flywheel Ventures, Mesa Capital Partners, New Mexico Community Capital, New Mexico Mezzanine Partners, and Verge Fund.
+New Mexico businesses that are growing with equity funding from NMSBIC include Aero Mechanical Industries, Altela, Aspen Avionics, BoomTime, IntelliCyt, Wellkeeper, and Miox.
 These are only a few of the active companies started with equity provided by NMSBIC.